-Eleven years ago marked the beginning of a dynamic School of Nursing at Texas Tech University Health Sciences Center.
+Twelve years ago marked the beginning of a dynamic School of Nursing at Texas Tech University Health Sciences Center.
 This distinctive school has remained sensitive to the general needs of health care recipients in providing baccalaureate prepared nurses.
-Through the master's program and the Continuing Nursing Education Program, special needs of nurses to remain competent and to develop special abilities are met.
+Through the Graduate Program and the Continuing Nursing Education Program, special needs of nurses to remain competent and to develop special abilities are met.
 Like most schools of nursing throughout the nation, faculty engage in research.
 Unlike most schools of nursing, faculty also remain practice-relevant through the Practice Program.
 A unique opportunity awaits students who want to commit to excellence, to work for degrees that work for them.
 It is my pleasure to invite you to explore the opportunities for a distinctive education in West Texas.

 Robert Lawless, Ph.D.
-President Texas Tech University Texas Tech University Health Sciences Center
+President Texas Tech University Health Sciences Center Texas Tech University